aron-thor-haraldsson/MDX_Baxter_pick_place/README.md

 FAQ/Troubleshooting:

 Problem:
+    I do not know how to set up the physical environment of Baxter for proper use of this pick and place program.
+Solution:
+    Refer to the physical_environment.md file in the workspace root directory for a better description.

+Problem:
     The robot arm starts a routine, but gets stuck during centering or descent.
 Solution:
     The centering process is too precise to be carried out by your Baxter.